AXIS Speed Monitor

 • date: The date the track_id entered the scenario.

-• time: The time when the track_id entered the scenario.
-In HH:MM:SS.
+• time: The time when the track_id entered the scenario in HH:MM:SS.

 • duration: How long the track_id spent inside the scenario.
 Given in seconds.